 Some are natural hermits, wishing to be left alone to do their own thing.
 The reasons for their wishes to be left alone may be as unlimited as the numbers of those wishing to be left alone.
 Then there are those who want to be in the know.
 I have a daughter who is like this.
 She wants to be the family information broker, always being the first to know everything about everybody’s business.
 She also wants to be the first one to dispense that information.
 Again, the reasons for why people would want to be “up in everyone else’s business” is as varied as the number of people on the planet.

 How does this fit in a Zion society?
 Does the Lord expect us to be aware of our neighbors and their needs?
-Yes, he does.
-Does that mean he also expects us to be “all up in their business?”
+Yes, He does.
+Does that mean He also expects us to be “all up in their business?”
 No, it certainly does not.
 So how do we determine what our boundaries are?
 How can we tell what we should be doing to and for our neighbors?

 I have two members of my family that drive me nuts.
 In my case they both happen to be female, but the gender is not the deciding factor here.
 Both are quick to jump to conclusions about the other one.
 Both are quick to jump to the wrong conclusions, mostly because they assume the worst, instead of the best in each other.
 I am constantly saying to one or both of them, and sometimes to both of them together, “Talk to each other!”
-So many problems could be solved before they get out of control if we did two things: assume the best, and talk openly about expectations.
+So many problems could be solved before they get out of control if we did two things: assume the best, and talk openly about expectations and hopes.
 I suppose there is a third item that is indispensable here as well.
 Number 3 is the need to respect the expressed wishes of the other person.
 This means, of course, that each person is practicing in their personal lives how to verbalize how they truly feel.
 Some of us are so awkward at expressing our feelings and wishes that when we finally put them into words they don’t resemble how we really feel at all.
 This is something we all need to work on.